MariaAboy/DLCaveolae/README.md

 # DLCaveolae
 A Deep Learning tool for the automated detection of caveolae in transmission electron microscopy images

 Instructions:

-0-Install Keras with the Tensorflow backend in RStudio following any of the tutorials available online, for example: https://tensorflow.rstudio.com/installation/ https://cran.r-project.org/web/packages/keras/vignettes/index.html
+0.1-Install Keras with the Tensorflow backend in RStudio following any of the tutorials available online, for example: https://tensorflow.rstudio.com/installation/ https://cran.r-project.org/web/packages/keras/vignettes/index.html

+0.2-Install the following R libraries: data.table, dplyr, abind, plyr.

 1-Download CNN models, TEMCellCNN.hdf5 and TEMCavCNN.h5, and place them in R directory folder.